memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ## Conclusion

-In this article, we made use of what we've learned about the devicetree and its bindings and had a detailed look at advanced devicetree concepts in Zephyr.
+In this article, we made use of what we've learned about the Devicetree and its bindings and had a detailed look at advanced Devicetree concepts in Zephyr.
 I really hope that this article made up for all the theory that I've put you through!

 Some of you might have expected a bit more of a "practice" article, but looking at APIs and drivers in Zephyr, I see no point in writing an article when there are so many [samples and demos](https://docs.zephyrproject.org/latest/samples/index.html) that do a much better job - and are maintained by the awesome Zephyr contributors.

-Instead, we had a look at _some_ of Zephyr's APIs and device drivers to learn that _devicetree_ is much more than just simple macro pasting for obtaining property values.
-The section on _pin control_ showed us a more advanced concept in devicetree that you'll for sure need for even simple applications.
-At the same time, it also showed us that _devicetree_ concepts in Zephyr are still evolving, since the `pinctrl` feature was not available prior to Zephyr 3.0 - and that's very good news!
+Instead, we had a look at _some_ of Zephyr's APIs and device drivers to learn that _Devicetree_ is much more than just simple macro pasting for obtaining property values.
+The section on _pin control_ showed us a more advanced concept in Devicetree that you'll for sure need for even simple applications.
+At the same time, it also showed us that _Devicetree_ concepts in Zephyr are still evolving, since the `pinctrl` feature was not available prior to Zephyr 3.0 - and that's very good news!

-> **Note:** The full example application including all the devicetree files that we've seen throughout this article is available in the [`04_practice` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/04_practice).
+> **Note:** The full example application including all the Devicetree files that we've seen throughout this article is available in the [`04_practice` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/04_practice).